codingnninja/koras/docs/documentations/utils/fetchers.md

 </button>
 ```

-### Inserting a component outside of current component
+### Inserting a component relative to another component

 In this case, fetcher attributes `data-after` or `data-before` must be used to insert component before or after another component.